satmeerbains/credit-card-default-prediction/README.md

 # Predicting Credit Card Fraud with imbalaned data using Machine Learning

 ## 1. Abstract
 Credit card fraud is a major concern for both financial institutions and consumers worldwide, resulting in significant economic losses.
-In this study, we propose a predictive model to detect fraudulent transactions based on a large set of transaction data.
+In this study, we propose a predictive model to detect fraudulent transactions.
 The dataset includes features such as transaction amount, transaction time, and customer and merchant demographics, and is used to build a machine learning model aimed at distinguishing between geniune and fraudulent transactions.
 Models implemented to achieve this include Random Forest, with multiple resampling techniques due to imbalanced data.

 ## 2. Introduction